Cardiology | by Dr. Rakesh Sarkar | Published on 06/12/2022

 Yes, you can use microwave ovens if you have a pacemaker.
 Common household electronics like TV remotes, heating pads, electric blankets, etc. do not interfere with the working of the pacemaker.
 However, be careful while using cell phones and other electronics and do not keep them in your chest pockets.

 It is generally advised not to engage in physical activities involving the upper body for 4 to 12 weeks to help with the healing after the procedure.
 In addition, electromagnetic interference due to ICD shocks can be dangerous while swimming.
-Consult your doctor before engaging in similar activities to avoid complications.
+Consult your cardiologist before engaging in similar activities to avoid complications.